btonasse/RandomSampler/readme.md

-# Analyst sampler
+# Random sampler
-The purpose of this class is to pick a "random" number of analysts every week, while making sure that the same analyst is not picked again until all analysts have been picked.
+The purpose of this class is to pick a "random" number of elements of a list every week, while making sure that the same elements are not picked twice before the list is exhausted.

-This is achieved by calculating the elapsed time between the time of instantiation and an arbitrary root date and using this to generate a new fixed seed every time the list of analysts is exhausted.
+This is achieved by calculating the elapsed time between the time of instantiation and an arbitrary root date and using this to generate a new fixed seed every time the list is exhausted.

 ## Usage:

-Instantiate this class with a list of analysts and a number of samples per week.
+Instantiate this class with a fixed list of elements and a number of samples per week.
 To get a unique sample, call `get_sample()` on the instance

 ## Notes:

-1) This functionality relies on the date at the time of instantiation to determine the seed of the list shuffler.
+1. This functionality relies on the date at the time of instantiation to determine the seed of the list shuffler.
-2) It also assumes that the list of analysts is constant (analysts should be passed always in the same order).
+2. It also assumes that the list is fixed is constant (elements should always be in the same order).
-3) If an analyst is added or removed from the list, you might get unreliable results until the next fixed seed is generated.
+3. If an element is added or removed from the list in between runs, you might get unreliable results until the next fixed seed is generated.
-4) If the list of analysts is not a multiple of the number of weekly samples, leftovers will be inserted at the top of the list on the next seed reset.
+4. If the number of elements is not a multiple of the number of weekly samples, leftovers will be inserted at the top of the list upon the next seed reset.